bobdog1986/Popcorn/README.md

   </a>
 </div>

+# Popcorn
+Popcorn is a simple application which lets you watch any movie or TV show instantly.

 ## Features

+* Huge database
-**Huge database**: The API collects most of known movies (6000+) and shows (3000+)
+    * The API collects most of known movies (7000+) and shows (3000+)

+* Performance
-**Performance**: A strong effort has been made to get the best performance from UI navigation and downloading
+    * A strong effort has been made to get the best performance from UI navigation and downloading

+* Capabilities
-**Capabilities**: Popcorn offers a wide set of functionalities (Trailer, subtitles, Chromecast support, filtering by genre and rating, ...)
+    * Popcorn offers a wide set of functionalities (Trailer, subtitles, Chromecast support, filtering by genre and rating, ...)

 ## How does it work

 ### Frontend
-#### Framework
+* Framework
-The app is a .NET 4.7.1 application using WPF framework.
+    * The app is a .NET 4.7.1 application using WPF framework.

-#### Basics
+* Basics
-It communicates with its own [API](https://github.com/bbougot/PopcornAPI) to query movies, shows, trailers, cast, assets and torrents.
-The app includes a video player ([ffmediaelement](https://github.com/unosquare/ffmediaelement)) and a torrent handler ([libtorrent](https://github.com/bbougot/libtorrent-net)).
-It is also able to cast to a Chromecast device.
+    * It communicates with its own [API](https://github.com/bbougot/PopcornAPI) to query movies, shows, trailers, cast, assets and torrents.
+The app includes a video player ([ffmediaelement](https://github.com/unosquare/ffmediaelement)) and a torrent handler ([libtorrent](https://github.com/bbougot/libtorrent-net)) and is also able to cast to a Chromecast device.

-#### Advanced
+* Advanced
-The app can update by itself automatically using an incremental update system.
+    * The app can update by itself automatically using an incremental update system.

-Popcorn also sends usage data to Azure Application Insights.
+    * Popcorn also sends usage data to Azure Application Insights.

 ### Backend
+* The backend is powered by a Microsoft stack
-The [API](https://github.com/bbougot/PopcornAPI) is a ASP.NET Core app which serves movies and shows from SQL Server database.
+    * The [API](https://github.com/bbougot/PopcornAPI) is a ASP.NET Core app which serves movies and shows from SQL Server database.
 It also supports caching using Redis database.

-The assets (images and torrent files) are stored on Azure Blob Storage.
+    * The assets (images and torrent files) are stored on Azure Blob Storage.

 ## Supported platforms
 Windows 7+ is supported (Windows 7, 8, 8.1, 10).